World Series Ratings Game 7 Slide From 2016 Heights; Astros Win 1st Fall Classic

-First of all, congratulations to the Houston Astros in winning their very first World Series last night against our Los Angeles Dodgers at Chavez Ravine.
+First of all, congratulations to the Houston Astros in winning their very first World Series last night against the Los Angeles Dodgers at Chavez Ravine.

-In a match-up that started Houston Strong from the very beginning and never let up until its 5-1 conclusion three hours and 37 minutes later.
+It was a match-up that started Houston Strong from the very beginning and never let up until its 5-1 conclusion three hours and 37 minutes later.
 A conclusion that itself ended with trophies and Astros shortstop Carlos Correa asking girlfriend Daniella Rodriguez to marry him on live TV – a fitting game for what baseball fans everywhere have to admit was a great Fall Classic.

 1 night, 2 rings.
 Carlos Correa proposes!